elv-Jason/abr_bulk_create/README.md

 #### Combine all the necessary ABR specs for ingesting all the videos within a single directory (you can use a single ABR profile for ingesting all the content).
 It might be necessary to clear out the ABR output periodically if there is an excessive amount of content.

 ## Command
+--directoryPath: Path to the directory where the video contents are located
+--jsonFilePath: Path to the output JSON file

 ```
 node bulk_abr_create.js --directoryPath "/Users/jasonshin/mica-MovieCLIP/data_mp4/Demo" --jsonFilePath "./abr_profile.json"
 ```